Casimir free energy for massive fermions: a comparative study of various approaches: Introduction

 In 1983, Ambj$\o$rn and Wolfram~\cite{r10Wolf.} computed the Casimir energy and entropy for scalar and electromagnetic fields in a hypercuboidal region, using the generalized zeta function along with the reflection formula as an analytic continuation technique.
 They showed that the high temperature limit of the Casimir energy for the scalar field in a rectangular cavity in $3+1$ dimensions includes terms proportional to $T^4$, $T^2$ and $T\ln T$.
 In 1991, Kirsten~\cite{r12Kris.} computed the heat kernel coefficients for the grand thermodynamic potential for a massive bosonic field in hypercuboids in n-dimensions subject to the Dirichlet boundary condition, using the zeta function, and in four dimensions obtained terms proportional to $T^4$, $T^3$, $T^2$, $T$ and $T \ln T$.

 In 1992, Elizalde and Romeo~\cite{r51Elizald92.} calculated only the high and low temperatures expansions of the free energy for a massive bosonic field in hypercuboids of arbitrary dimensions, using multidimensional Epstein zeta functions.
 They indicated that, as stated in~\cite{r11Plunien.}, to calculate the Casimir free energy, one has to subtract the free energy of the unconstrained boson field, which would eliminate only the $T^4$ term at high temperatures.
 In 2008, Geyer et al.~\cite{r17Geyer.} suggested a renormalization procedure to calculate the finite temperature free energy, which would supplement the use of zeta function.
 They stated that the use of zeta function does not include all necessary subtractions, and the terms proportional to powers of $T$ higher than the classical terms obtained in the high temperature limit from the heat kernel method, have to be subtracted.
+Subsequently, in 2009, Bordag et al.~\cite{r31Bord2.} presented a general picture of the renormalization for the Casimir free energy within the ZFA.
+They used the heat kernel coefficients for subtraction of the extra terms at low and high temperature limits.

 So far, we have mentioned some of the controversies over the finite temperature Casimir effects for bosons.
 Here, for illustrative purposes, we focus on the finite temperature Casimir effects for the fermion fields.
 This subject started with the work of Gundersen and Ravndal in 1988~\cite{r22Rav.}, where they explicitly calculated the Casimir free energy for a massless fermion field at finite temperature between two parallel plates.
 They defined the Casimir free energy as the difference between the free energy in the presence of the plates at temperature $T$ and that of the free space at $T=0$.
 We have referred to this approach as the zero temperature subtraction approach (ZTSA).
 The results that they obtained for the Casimir free energy and pressure included $T^4$ terms, with the force being attractive at low temperatures, and repulsive and increasing without bound at high temperatures.